ljcphillips/clmystery1/README.md

 There's been a murder in Terminal City, and TCPD needs your help.

-Before you start, skim through the required materials in [Command Line chapter](https://github.com/makersacademy/pre_course/blob/master/command_line.md) and [Version Control Chapter](https://github.com/makersacademy/pre_course/blob/master/version_control.md).
+Before you start, skim through the required materials in the Command Line and Version Control sections of your PreCourse repo.
 Use it as a reference while working through the case.

 Now with your Terminal at hand you're ready to start.
 A couple of ground rules first: